Competition isn’t always a bad thing.

 This will show you both the websites that link the most to a website and the websites they link out to the most.

 Research how the referring websites are linking to them and use it as a way to discover backlinking opportunities.

 SimilarWeb website version

 Not only does SimilarWeb offer the free Chrome extension, but a free and paid web app.
-It offers much more in depth analysis into your competition which makes it worth every penny.
+It offers a much more in-depth analysis of your competition which makes it worth every penny.

-Conveniently download the report as a PDF to study it more thorough.
-Having this data allows you to benchmark yourself against other businesses or determine if a market is a good fit to entier.
+Conveniently download the report as a PDF to study it more thoroughly.
+Having this data allows you to benchmark yourself against other businesses or determine if a market is a good fit to enter.

 Do you ever wonder how much revenue another business in your market is pulling in?
 Siteworthtraffic will give you a good estimate along with details about their website traffic.